Scout24/afp-cli/README.rst

 tool ``seahorse`` to update and delete saved passwords, in this case for the service ``afp``.

-There are two intricate caveats when using the ``keyring`` module with Gnome-Keychain which is why this feature is considered experimental.
+There is an intricate caveat when using the ``keyring`` module with Gnome-Keychain.
+But before discussing this, it is important to mention that the keyring module uses another module, namely ``secretstorage`` under the hood.

-In order for the module to correctly use the Gnome Keychain the Python module `PyGObject aka gi
+In order for the ``keyring`` module to correctly use the Gnome Keychain the Python module `PyGObject aka gi
 <https://wiki.gnome.org/action/show/Projects/PyGObject?action=show&redirect=PyGObject>`_
 is required.
 As stated on the project website: "PyGObject is a Python extension module that gives clean and consistent access to the entire GNOME software